-Don’t panic if you find a tenant but they fail a credit or reference check, it doesn’t necessarily mean they’re a wrong ‘un.
+Don’t panic if you find a tenant but they fail a credit or reference check.
 There are several reasons why a good tenant might have a low credit score and, in certain circumstances, you might still be able to grant them the tenancy.

 As a result of these checks, the tenant will be given a credit score plus a risk rating of low, medium or high, and you’ll be advised whether to accept or decline their application for the tenancy.